 Readers must judge for themselves the value of an encyclopaedia entry about a forty-year career which consists mainly of inaccurate statements about two episodes which lasted a few months each.
 Note that (unlike Noam Chomsky) I do not challenge the right of Olly Buxton to write as he pleases about me.
 That does not mean I have to respect him, or the Wikipedia system that apparently enables any idiot to write whatever he likes about other people, in what purports to be a major international knowledge resource, with no quality control whatever.
 Since I first posted a version of this webpage, other Wikipedia contributors have eliminated some of the most demonstrably misleading aspects of Buxton’s entry (which remains available via the “history” tab), while continuing to ignore most of my career activities.
 Perhaps these do not amount to much, but they are the only reason why I could possibly rate an entry in a general reference work.
 If anyone should remember my name when I am gone, it might be for my contribution to popularizing the Good–Turing frequency-estimation technique, or for my treebank work.
 It surely will not be for a silly spat with a bunch of sanctimonious Liberal Democrats on a local council.

 When Olly Buxton created his encyclopaedia entry and I wrote the original version of this response, I didn’t know much about the Wikipedia, and took it perhaps more seriously than it deserves as a reference work.
-Subsequently I have read an article which gave me a clearer understanding of what sort of compilation the Wikipedia is.
+Later, I read an article (no longer available on the Web at the URL where I found it, unfortunately) which gave me a clearer understanding of what sort of compilation the Wikipedia is.
 For purely technical topics, particularly those relating to computers, it may be a reliable information source.
 But for subjects with a more human focus, apparently the Wikipedia regularly functions as a vehicle for political propaganda, masquerading as a dispassionate work of reference.
 Perhaps one should not see it as too bothersome to find one’s career travestied in this particular “encyclopaedia”.